jvazquez08/BUMonopoly/README.md

 To buy a property: type "1" and hit enter.
 Otherwise: type "0" and hit enter.

 ## Project status
-The project is not finished entirely but mostly operational.
+* The project is not finished entirely but mostly operational.
 We are still missing...
-//////
-//////
-//////
+* Mortgaging properties
+* Property trading
+* Proper rent affiliated with the utilities and railroads
+* Building properties on monopolies

 ## Contributors
 Jovany Vazquez<br >